 - Understand how cultural competence is critical to increasing stroke awareness.
 Cultural factors and issues can lead to disparities in stroke outcomes.
 For example, black and Hispanic patients have lower stroke awareness than the general population and face an increased risk of delays in seeking care.
 In addition, males, black people and Hispanics are less likely to use EMS.
 We must carefully tailor educational efforts, because public awareness interventions vary in effectiveness by age, sex, race and ethnicity.

-As the AHA/ASA continues to build healthier lives, free of cardiovascular diseases and stroke, the Centers for Health Metrics and Evaluation will help us quantity our impact.
+As the AHA/ASA continues to build healthier lives, free of cardiovascular diseases and stroke, the Center for Health Metrics and Evaluation will help us quantity our impact.
 The new stroke guidelines show how we use high-quality evidence to share the most current, comprehensive recommendations for providers at the front lines of stroke treatment.